GUIDE TO THE RIVER NORTH ESK

 The narrow gorge below ends in Presidents Corner - grade 3+.
 It is definitely narrow enough to pin a boat across, however the pool below is large, plenty of room for multiple swimmers!

 Several grade 3 rapids follow pool drop style until the river flattens for a significant paddle to the top of Fishladder Falls.
 Easy to recognise by the change in rock type (you just crossed the highland boundary fault!) and the tower on the rock bank on the left.
 Land on the left to inspect, protect or portage.
 A nice path leads through the trees.
-The lead in to the falls is generally more problematic than the falls themselves - there is a large sticky hole part way down.
+The lead in to the falls is generally more problematic than the falls themselves - Victoria's hole waits part way down to claim the unwary.
 The line on the falls is left beside the fishladder as the right has a hidden rock ledge.
 An auto boof kicker does have a tendency to fire you into the cliff at the bottom, but in low to medium water there is plenty of room to pick up any pieces.
 The fishladder for which the falls are named has been run, though it is not particularly recommended and has been known to break paddles!

 It’s a short distance to the take out with a few possible surf waves and some small grade 3 drops.